AdobeDocs/experience-platform.en/help/ingestion/tutorials/ingest-batch-data.md

 ## Dataset metrics

 After the file has finished uploading, the **[!UICONTROL Dataset Activity]** tab no longer shows that "No batches have been added."
-Instead, the Dataset Activity tab now shows dataset metrics.
+Instead, the *[!UICONTROL Dataset Activity]* tab now shows dataset metrics.
 All metrics will show "0" at this stage as the batch has not yet loaded.

-At the bottom of the tab is a list showing the _Batch ID_ of the data that was just ingested through the ["Add data to dataset"](#add-data-to-dataset) process.
-Also included is information related to the batch, including _Ingested_ date, number of _Records Ingested_, and the current batch _Status_.
+At the bottom of the tab is a list showing the _[!UICONTROL Batch ID]_ of the data that was just ingested through the ["Add data to dataset"](#add-data-to-dataset) process.
+Also included is information related to the batch, including _[!UICONTROL Ingested]_ date, number of _[!UICONTROL Records Ingested]_, and the current batch _[!UICONTROL Status]_.

 ![Dataset metrics](../images/tutorials/ingest-batch-data/batch_loading.png)

 ## Batch details

-Click on the _Batch ID_ to view a **[!UICONTROL Batch Overview]**, showing additional details regarding the batch.
-Once the batch has finished loading, the information about the batch will update to show the number of _Records Ingested_ and the _File Size_.
-The _Status_ will also change to "Success" or "Failed".
-If the batch fails the _Error Code_ section will contain details regarding any errors during ingestion.
+Click on the _[!UICONTROL Batch ID]_ to view a **[!UICONTROL Batch Overview]**, showing additional details regarding the batch.
+Once the batch has finished loading, the information about the batch will update to show the number of _[!UICONTROL Records Ingested]_ and the _[!UICONTROL File Size]_.
+The _[!UICONTROL Status]_ will also change to "Success" or "Failed".
+If the batch fails the _[!UICONTROL Error Code]_ section will contain details regarding any errors during ingestion.

 For more information and frequently asked questions regarding batch ingestion, see the [Batch Ingestion troubleshooting guide](../batch-ingestion/troubleshooting.md).

-To return to the **Dataset Activity** screen, click the name of the dataset (_Loyalty Details_) in the breadcrumb.
+To return to the **[!UICONTROL Dataset Activity]** screen, click the name of the dataset (_[!UICONTROL Loyalty Details]_) in the breadcrumb.

 ![Batch Overview](../images/tutorials/ingest-batch-data/batch_overview.png)